sjltaylor/object.js/README.markdown

 	  object(obj).each(function (value, key) {})

-Why ``value, key`` rather than ``key, value``: You probably iterate through arrays more frequently than objects, in such cases, the value is the first argument.
+Why ``value, key`` rather than ``key, value``: It's more common to iterate through arrays than objects, in such cases, the value is the first argument to to the callback:

+		['array', 'of', 'things'].forEach(function (value) { ... })``

 To prevent surprise, the object iterator stays consistent, adding the extra 'key' as a second parameter.

 The specified function is called in the context of the object being iterated, in this case ``obj``.